angusfretwell/craftsman/README.md

 * Set up a fresh copy of Craft
 * Generate a Vagrantfile with provisioning via Puppet
-* Deploy to a Dokku-powered staging server
-* Deploy to a Dokku-powered production server
+* Deploy to a Dokku-powered server
-* Copy databases between local and staging environments
+* Copy databases between local and remote environments
 * Automatically compile Sass with Autoprefixing
 * Automatically lint your Javascript
 * Image optimization (png, jpg, gif)
 * Optionally include inuit.css and jQuery

-## Installation
+## Initialization

 * Install: `npm install -g francisbond/generator-francis-craft`
 * Run: `yo francis-craft`
 * Run `gulp build` for building and `gulp watch` for preview
-* Use `gulp deploy-init` to initalise a staging deployment environment
+* Use `gulp deploy-init` to initalise a deployment environment
-* Use `gulp deploy-init-production` to initalise a production deployment environment
-* Run `gulp deploy` after committing changes to deploy them to staging
+* Run `gulp deploy` after committing changes to deploy them
-* Run `gulp deploy-production` after committing changes to deploy them to production
-* Use `gulp db-push` and `gulp db-pull` to push and pull databases between local and staging environments
+* Use `gulp db-push` and `gulp db-pull` to push and pull databases between local and remote environments
-* Use `gulp db-push-production` and `gulp db-pull-production` to push and pull databases between local and production environments

 ### Requirements
 * For using the provided development environment, VirtualBox, Vagrant, and the [Vagrant Host Manager](https://github.com/smdahlen/vagrant-hostmanager) plugin must be installed.